Old Akyem: Abuakwa and the anti-Asante alliance

-The Battle of Atakpame
+Battle of Atakpame

 In 1764, the Akyem, alongside their allies from Fante, Dahomey, and the Oyo Empire, formed a military coalition to resist Asante expansion in the southeast.
-This culminated in the Battle of Atakpamé, where the Asante army, led by Dankwa (Dwabenhene), suffered a catastrophic defeat.
-The defeat so undermined the authority of Asantehene Kusi Obodum that he was subsequently destooled, and Osei Kwadwo ascended the throne.

-Although Osei Kwadwo succeeded in defeating the Akyem the following year in 1765, which reopened eastern trade routes to Accra, Akyem resistance and political influence persisted.
+The tension lead to the Battle of Atakpamé, where the Asante army, led by Dankwa (Dwabenhene), suffered a catastrophic defeat.
+The defeat undermined the authority of Asantehene Kusi Obodum and he was remove from power.
+Osei Kwadwo succeeded the throne right after and defeated the Akyem the following year in 1765, which reopened eastern trade routes to Accra.